 Maisie Tomlinson - Co-founder and Director

-Maisie is the second co-founder of Crustacean Compassion.
-She has previously worked as a campaigner at Save The Asian Elephants (STAE) and World Animal Protection, where she co-coordinated the EU Supporting Better Dairy campaign in coalition with Ben & Jerry’s ice-cream and Compassion in World Farming (for whom she is also a school speaker).
-With an employment background in the arts and in social care, she is currently a doctoral researcher in the sociology of human-animal relations at the University of Manchester, looking at different understandings of animal subjectivity (mind) and the human-animal relationship within different forms of animal behaviour and welfare expertise.
-Her research currently involves horse and herd behaviour as taught through Equine Assisted Personal Development and the use of Qualitative Behavioural Analysis in to assess the welfare of laboratory mice.
+Maisie is the co-founder of Crustacean Compassion.
+She has previously worked as a campaigner at Save The Asian Elephants (STAE) and World Animal Protection, where she co-coordinated the EU Supporting Better Dairy campaign in coalition with Ben & Jerry’s ice-cream and Compassion in World Farming.
+She is currently a doctoral researcher in the sociology of human-animal relations at the University of Manchester, looking at different understandings of animal subjectivity (mind) and the human-animal relationship between different schools of thought in animal behaviour expertise.
+Her research explores horse and herd behaviour as taught through Equine Assisted Personal Development and the use of Qualitative Behavioural Analysis in to assess the welfare of laboratory mice.